 The early assemblies following the messiah believed in speaking the sacred name.
 But during that period the Pharisaic elements which had joined these assemblies spread their own interpretation about.

-By the second century C.E. many of those calling themselves Christians had become adherents to the “ineffable name” doctrine of their Jewish brothers.
-It became official Christian dogma at the beginning of the fourth century when the Roman Church was founded under Constantine.
+By the 2nd century C.E. many of those calling themselves Christians had become adherents to the “ineffable name” doctrine of their Jewish brothers.
+It became official Christian dogma at the beginning of the 4th century when the Roman Church was founded under Constantine.
 From this point on it was considered “Jewish” to use the sacred name (despite the fact that the Jews forbade its use).

 “TWO TRADITIONS” THEORY

 To justify the apparent contradiction between the popular understanding of Exodus 6:2-4, and the evidence produced by the book of Genesis that the name Yahweh was previously known, biblical scholars developed the “two traditions” theory.
 This theory opened the door for some critics to argue that such books as Genesis and Exodus were not really composed until sometime in or after the days of kings David and Solomon (10th century B.C.E.).